 #10 Limni Beach

-On the west coast there are natural coastal sections near Apolakkia with grey sandy beaches, which are very quiet even in the high season, but partly polluted with flotsam (including plastic waste).
+On the west coast there are natural coastal sections near Apolakkia with grey sandy beaches, which are very quiet even in high season, though they can be affected by flotsam (including plastic waste).

-In case of strong winds, the Limni Beach due to high waves, it is only suitable for swimming to a limited extent.
-You have to bring your own beach umbrella and food, there is only a simple changing room and a beach shower on site.
+In strong winds, high waves make Limni Beach unsuitable for swimming.
+You will need to bring your own beach umbrella and food; only a simple changing room and a beach shower are available on site.

 Rhodes beaches in the south